frederic-perez/Ada-Byron-code-book/README.md

 When committing changes, we use common prefixes.
 From an [Slicer entry](https://www.slicer.org/slicerWiki/index.php/Documentation/4.1/Developers/Style_Guide#Commit_message_prefix):
 - BUG: a change made to fix a runtime issue (crash, segmentation fault, exception, or incorrect result),
-- COMP: a fix for a compilation issue, error or warning,
+- COMP: a fix for a compilation issue (error or warning),
 - ENH: new functionality added to the project,
 - PERF: a performance improvement,
 - STYLE: a change that does not impact the logic or execution of the code (improve coding style, comments, documentation).